-We now change each of the 6 orbit parameters in small increments until we find the increment that correspond to a set $B=(i,j,k)$ such that only 50 percent of the pixels are common with the original set $A=(i,j,k)$ We do this for $N=10, 100, 1000, 10000$.
-Table \ref{table_grain} shows the grain sizes for all the orbital parameters with the exception of $e$ and $\omega$ since we assumed the test orbit is circular.
-We can arrived at the following analysis.
-If the track can be approximated as a straight line on the image, orbit inclination ($\theta$) corresponds to track slope and longer tracks (higher $N$) give higher resolution.
+We now change each of the 6 orbit parameters in small increments until we find the increment that corresponds to a set $B=(i,j,k)$ such that only 50\% of the pixels are common with the original set $A=(i,j,k)$ We do this for $N=10, 100, 1000, 10000$.
+Table \ref{table_grain} shows the grain sizes for all orbital parameters with the exception of $e$ and $\omega$, since we assumed the test orbit to be circular.
+We can then arrive at the following analysis.
+If the track can be approximated as a straight line in the image, the orbit inclination ($\theta$) corresponds to the slope of the track, and longer tracks (higher $N$) give higher resolution.
 Since the slope on an $NxN$ frame can be determined roughly with a precision of $1$ pixel over $N$ pixels, the numbers for $d\theta$ for different $N$ are roughly given by $\arctan(1/N)$.
-Next, an increment of $\Omega$ corresponds to shift of the track to the left or right and, again assuming a straight track, the resolution d$\Omega$ is independent of the track length and it roughly corresponds to a $\Omega$ shift that corresponds to lateral movement of the track by half a pixel.
-Therefore, cross-track spatial resolution can be determined to a resolution of $(x/2f) \times$ h = 21 m.
-Next, $r$ resolution is inversely proportional to $N$.
-This is so because the angular rate, which is proportional to $r$, can be determined to a precision of $\tau_e/N$, where $\tau_e$ is the exposure time or the inverse of the frame rate.
-The $dr$ values in Table \ref{table_grain} correspond to 23, 8.7, 0.87, and 0.087 km, respectively.
-Finally, the mean anomaly resolution is determined by $\tau_e$.
+Next, an increment of $\Omega$ corresponds to a shift of the track to the left or right, and, again assuming a straight track, the resolution d$\Omega$ is independent of the track length and roughly corresponds to a shift $\Omega$ that corresponds to lateral movement of the track by half a pixel.
+Therefore, the spatial resolution of the cross-track can be determined at a resolution of $(x/2f) \times h$ = 21 m.
+Next, the resolution of $r$ is inversely proportional to $N$.
+This is so because the angular rate, which is proportional to $r$, can be determined with a precision of $\tau_e/N$, where $\tau_e$ is the exposure time or the inverse of the frame rate.
+The values of $dr$ in Table \ref{table_grain} correspond to 23, 8.7, 0.87, and 0.087 km, respectively.
+Finally, the mean resolution of the anomaly is determined by $\tau_e$.
 Here we used an exposure time of $5$ ms. Considering the 92.9 min orbit here, we get $360.0^\circ \times 5 ms /(92.9 min \times 60 s) = 0.000161^\circ$, which closely matches $dM$ in Table \ref{table_grain}.
-This means the along-track position can be determined to a resolution of 7672 m/s $\times$ 5 ms = 38 m.
+This means that the track position can be determined with a resolution of 7672 m/s $\times$ 5 ms = 38 m.